fleek-network/ursa/README.md

 ### Run with cli

-> Note: Nodes are intended to run behind a reverse proxy providing ssl and listening on 80/443.
+> Note: Full nodes are intended to run behind a reverse proxy providing ssl and listening on 80/443.
 See [# Run with Docker Compose](#run-with-docker-compose) for a preconfigured setup.

 #### Dependencies